AI Debugging With Persistent Memory: Stop Investigating the Same Bug Twice

 The diagnosis took two minutes.
 The fix — converting mcp-server from npm to pnpm — took an hour.
 The sixth incident that could have been another multi-hour investigation was closed before lunch.

-That synthesis was only possible because all five previous incidents had been saved when they happened.
+That synthesis was only possible because we'd saved all five previous incidents when they happened.

 What made it work

-Each incident had been captured with enough detail to be useful later:
+We captured each incident with enough detail to be useful later:

 mx memories create \